Williambd/DTR/README.md

 ## Why DTR?

-R analysis scripts tend to grow into thousand-line monoliths.
+R analysis scripts tend to grow into large monoliths.
 Auditing a single chart means scrolling through layers of transformations.
 Trying a different approach means duplicating the script or commenting out code.